 Training for Social Action Trainers (TSAT)

-Training and facilitation skills are vital to successful organizing and movement building.
-People with these skills support groups by developing new leaders, transferring knowledge between generations, increasing participation among members, educating and engaging constituents, supporting meetings and decision making, navigating conflict, and supporting successful, creative and disciplined actions.
-Yet, people who play the role of educator, trainer or facilitator rarely get an opportunity to hone their skills among other trainers.
-Few organizations commit the time to helping their leaders learn the craft of training.
-With this in mind, The Training for Social Action Trainers (TSAT) is designed to give people the opportunity to develop a stronger sense of the training tools, approaches and choices that will work for them to be most powerful and useful in their trainer role.
+Training and facilitation skills are key elements to successful organizing and movement building.
+These skills develop new leaders, transfer knowledge between generations, increase group participation, resolve conflict, and provide the discipline needed for successful actions.
+Yet, few people who play the role of educator, trainer, or facilitator in their work are offered an opportunity to learn a framework for training that supports their experience or a chance to hone their skills among other trainers.
+With this in mind, The Training for Social Action Trainers (TSAT) is an opportunity to develop a stronger sense of the training tools, approaches, and choices that will work for you to be most powerful and effective in your trainer or facilitator role.

-- Get a chance to take risks, experiment and refine skills in a safe and supportive environment;
+- Get a chance to take risks, experiment, and refine skills in a supportive environment

 Who should attend this workshop?

-Though the hours of this workshop are long, we’ve found that our training style helps keep people engaged, alert and energized through the time.
+Though the hours of this workshop are long, we’ve found that our training style helps keep people engaged and energized through the time.
 We also provide short and extended breaks within our agenda and encourage participants to take care of themselves so that they can stay fully present.
-Please contact us in advance if you have questions or concerns about the long hours of this workshop.
+Please contact us in advance if you have questions or concerns about the hours of this workshop.